-International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ RO-MAN 2023, Busan, Korea (hybrid event – online participation also possible)
+International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ AIxRobotics, Naples, Italy (hybrid event – online participation also possible)

 WORKSHOP MOTIVATION

-ROBONTICS focuses on the area of robot autonomy enabled by knowledge-driven approaches, and in particular formal ontologies, in all their possible uses.
-It aims to foster interaction across robotics, ontology, and knowledge representation and reasoning, to investigate promising approaches and to review progress in knowledge-driven robotics.
+RobOntics focuses on autonomous agents informed by knowledge-driven approaches, with particular emphasis on formal systems like ontologies, knowledge graphs, and their integration with neural architectures.
+The workshop aims to foster interaction across robotics, ontology, knowledge representation and reasoning, and neural computing to investigate promising cognitively-inspired knowledge based architectures, neuro-symbolic approaches and review progress in knowledge-driven robotics.

 IMPORTANT DATES